 Dates are 21st May to 2nd June.
 If you are interested, drop Shamraz an email asap via firstname.lastname@example.org

 *Subsidies are subject to eligibility.

-The voyage offers unique learning opportunities and insights into communities that live in relative geographical isolation.
+Learning Objectives: The voyage offers unique learning opportunities and insights into communities that live in relative geographical isolation.
 You will learn how island geography affects the economies, social life and politics of their inhabitants.
 Degrees of remoteness and connectedness and the effect of technologies such as wireless communication and high-speed ferries can be studied using examples ranging from the regional capital Tanjungpinang to isolated island communities.
 Using the vast archipelago of the Anambas Islands as an example, you will study the opportunities and obstacles for tourism in the Natuna Sea.
 You will experience the unique ecology of coral reefs, and mangrove forests via snorkelling, kayak excursions and amphibious landings on islands, and gain insights into the challenges to conservation of vulnerable and endangered species such as sea turtles.
 On the Northernmost island of the Anambas Islands, Pulau Matak, you will see first hand the impact of natural gas exploration in the region.